zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 <img src="../images/api-mediation/api_refresh_button.png" alt="api refresh" width="700px"/>

 To refresh the status of a static service, press the `Refresh` option located in the upper right-hand side of the API Catalog UI.
-Successful requests return a dialog window that displays the message, `the refresh of static APIs was successful!`.
+Successful requests return a pop-up notification that displays the message, `the refresh of static APIs was successful!`.

 **Example:**